Common Health Issues of the Bluetick Coonhound

 Hypothyroidism is a condition where the thyroid gland doesn't produce enough thyroid hormones.
 It can lead to weight gain, skin problems, and lethargy.
 If suspected, a veterinarian can diagnose and manage this condition through medication.

 Bluetick Coonhounds are sensitive dogs, and some individuals may be prone to anxiety.
 This can manifest as separation anxiety, noise phobias, or general anxiety.
-Proper socialization, training, and providing a secure environment can help alleviate anxiety in these dogs.
+Proper socialisation, training, and providing a secure environment can help alleviate anxiety in these dogs.

 Some Coonhounds may be at risk for certain heart conditions, such as dilated cardiomyopathy.
 Regular veterinary check-ups can help monitor heart health and detect issues early.